Parking in Pembrokeshire

 Frequently Asked Questions

-What is the purpose of the pilot scheme?
+What is the purpose of the scheme?

 The Council often receives requests for the provision of an on-street Blue Badge parking space outside or near their home.
 There are more than 10,000 blue badges in circulation at present in Pembrokeshire, but there is no statutory obligation for the Council to provide DPPPs, making the provision a discretionary service.
 Many local authorities in Wales provide spaces either for all Blue Badge holders or individualised bays for an applicant.
 A working group in Pembrokeshire decided to offer personalised bays and this trial is to ensure that the service is beneficial and supplied in an equal and fair manner.